andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">🎉 Congrats to 5 ebook winners of "High Performance PostgreSQL for Rails" <a href="https://twitter.com/pragprog?ref_src=twsrc%5Etfw">@pragprog</a> <a href="https://twitter.com/railsconf?ref_src=twsrc%5Etfw">@railsconf</a><br><br>🤓 I made a small Ruby program to pick the winners.
 See the linked gist in the video.
 If you didn't win, code `RailsConf2024PG` is still active for 40% off!<a href="https://t.co/7JeMU8Jgd3">https://t.co/7JeMU8Jgd3</a></p>&mdash; Andrew Atkinson (@andatki) <a href="https://twitter.com/andatki/status/1790210523788628237?ref_src=twsrc%5Etfw">May 14, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-My goal was for about 50 copies of the book to sell in the time of the conference, by promoting it on social media, handing out stickers, telling people about it.
+My hope was for about 50 copies of the book to sell during the conference, by promoting it on social media, handing out stickers, and generally just telling people about it.

 I’m happy to say we got there!
 The book was back into the #2 bestseller spot among [weekly bestsellers](https://pragprog.com/best_sellers/) this week.